What the amendments changeThe amendments are now in force, they:

 DOCX version of Overview of amendments to the Gene Technology Regulations 2001 (DOCX 38 KB)

-When do the amendments come into force?Amendments to the Commonwealth Gene Technology Regulations 2001 commence in three stages:
+When the amendments came into forceAmendments to the Commonwealth Gene Technology Regulations 2001 (the Regulations) commenced in three stages:

 - 8 October 2019: the majority of amendments commenced